 Spotlight on Black-footed Ferrets

-Nature Conservancy staff and volunteers are helping save black-footed ferrets in South Dakota’s Conata Basin.
+Nature Conservancy staff and volunteers have helped save black-footed ferrets in South Dakota’s Conata Basin.Watch a video.

 These mainly nocturnal mammals live underground in prairie dog burrows and are quite playful and vocal.
 They measure 18 to 24 inches long and weigh less than three pounds.
 The ferret’s yellow-beige color and black markings on its face, feet and tail help it to blend in with its surroundings.
 It has short legs with large front paws and claws that are adept at digging.

 Due to habitat fragmentation and the eradication of the species’ primary food source—prairie dogs—biologists feared the ferrets had gone extinct in the 1970s.
 Then, in 1981, a rancher’s dog in Wyoming brought home a ferret it had killed.
 This led to the discovery of a small number of ferrets nearby.

 Black-tailed prairie dogs are a significant species in the Great Plains on which many other animals depend.
 Their extensive network of tunnels provides homes to burrowing owls, prairie rattlesnakes and numerous other species.
 They are a critical source of food for many predators, including ferruginous hawks, swift foxes and golden eagles.